 Memorial Day weekend means it's the start of summer in the U.S. But if you're the parent of a teenage driver, it also marks the beginning of what's been dubbed the "100 Deadliest Days."
 If that sounds ominous, it should.

 So what's a parent to do to keep their teen safe during these 100 Deadliest Days?
 First, set a good example.
-That Liberty Mutual study also found that 59 percent of parents admitted to texting on their cell phones when driving, and 20 percent of parents even admitted to driving under the influence of alcohol.
+That same Liberty Mutual study found that 59 percent of parents admitted to texting on their cell phones when driving, and 20 percent of parents even admitted to driving under the influence of alcohol.

 Other things experts suggest you do to keep your teen driver safe this summer: